 All Christians do not look alike.
 Nor do all Christians interpret the Bible in the same way.
 It is normal that our foundational premises will flavor the way we incorporate our understanding of the Bible into everyday life.

-But, if we are heirs of Eternal Life through faith in the Risen Son of God, then we are not only Saved but we are BLOOD relations of every other Born Again Christian.
+But, if we are heirs of Eternal Life through faith in the Risen Son of God, then we are not only Saved but we are BLOOD relatives of every other Born Again Christian.

 As in virtually every family, there is never a 100% consensus on everything.
 So it is with the Body of Christ.

-In this post, we address the subject of how Christians can handle theological differences in general, and more specifically will deal with issues between, non-Jewish Christians who choose to become Torah observant [a form of Christian Judaism] and those who do not.
+In this post, we address the subject of how Christians can handle theological differences in general, and more specifically will deal with issues between, non-Jewish Christians who choose to become Torah observant and those who do not.